Nuclei-Software/nuclei-sdk/doc/source/develop/buildsystem.rst

 Currently we provide the following middlewares:

-* **profiling**: This middleware is not expected to use in Makefile based build system, you need to use it in Nuclei Studio, it is used to provide code coverage via gcov and profiling via gprof, for details, please refer to the ``README.md`` in this folder.
+* **profiling**: This middleware can be used both in Nuclei Studio IDE and command-line build system.
+  It provides code coverage via gcov and profiling via gprof.
+For details, please refer to the ``README.md`` in this folder and :ref:`design_app_demo_profiling`.

 .. _develop_buildsystem_var_nmsis_lib: